project-imprimis/libprimis/doc/engine.md

 * `skyboxoverbrightmin <scale>` Sets the overbrightness overall of the skybox.
 * `skyboxoverbrightthreshhold <scale>` Sets the min brightness for highlights.
 * `yawsky <angle>` Sets the overall orientation of the skybox in the world.
+* `spinsky <angular vel>` Sets the rotation speed of the sky in deg/s.

+### 2.4.5 Cloudbox

+The cloudbox takes a standard skybox and renders it inside the standard skybox.
+The cloudbox accepts all six standard faces that a skybox does (bk,dn,ft,lf,rt, up) but only renders the top face and the top half of the sides (the bottom face specified is not rendered).
+This means that for a cloudbox to be seamlessly integrated with the skybox, it should have a smooth transition at the horizon;
+this generally makes typical skyboxes inappropriate when pushed into the cloudbox role with no tweaking.

+The most useful way to use a cloudbox is, unsurprisingly, to simulate clouds.
+This is best accomplished by giving the cloudbox an alpha setting such that the skybox can be seen behind the cloudbox.

+#### Commands:

+* `cloudbox <path>` Sets the path of the cloudbox, excluding the _XX and format.
+* `cloudboxcolor` Tints the cloudbox to the given hex color.
+* `cloudboxalpha` Sets the opacity of the cloudbox (0 -> 1 for clear -> opaque).
+* `yawclouds <angle>` Sets the overall orientation of the cloudbox in the world.
+* `spinclouds <angular vel>` Sets the rotation speed of the sky in deg/s.